okritvik/AR-Code-Decoding-and-Cube-Projection/README.md

 2) Note that the image "ref_tag1.png" is a screenshot taken from the PDF.
 Hence it is adviced to rotate the same image if required and save with the same name.
 Otherwise uncomment line 239 in the code and change the second parameter of cv2.rotate function.

-The YouTube link for Superimposing the testudo image on the AR Tag is : https://youtu.be/Ygzzfobbk4c
+The YouTube link for Superimposing the testudo image on the AR Tag is : [Click Here](https://youtu.be/Ygzzfobbk4c)

-The YouTube link for projecting the cube on the AR Tag is : https://youtu.be/uMhG0q6R-rI
+The YouTube link for projecting the cube on the AR Tag is : [Click Here](https://youtu.be/uMhG0q6R-rI)

-The GitHub Link for the project: https://github.com/okritvik/ENPM-673-Project-1 (Will be updated a bit late after the deadline as an honor of the University guidelines)